Otto Graf Lambsdorff: Political positions

 The pro-business Free Democratic Party (FDP) had been in coalition with the social democratic SPD, but changed direction in the early 1980s.
 Lambsdorff led the FDP to adopt the market-oriented "Kiel Theses" in 1977; it rejected the Keynesian emphasis on consumer demand, and proposed to reduce social welfare spending, and try to introduce policies to stimulate production and facilitate jobs.
 Lambsdorff argued that the result would be economic growth, which would itself solve both the social problems and the financial problems.
 As a consequence switched allegiance to the CDU, and Schmidt lost his parliamentary majority in 1982.
 For the only time in West Germany's history, the government fell on a vote of no confidence.

 Family

 The Lambsdorff family is of old Westphalian aristocratic descent, but settled for centuries in the Baltic countries and was hence closely connected to Tsarist and Imperial Russia (see Baltic Germans).
-Lambsdorff's father served as a tsarist cadet in St. Petersburg and the former Russian foreign minister Vladimir Lambsdorff is one of his relatives.
+Lambsdorff's father served as a tsarist cadet in St. Petersburg and the former Russian foreign minister Vladimir Lambsdorff was one of his relatives.

 Between 2004 and 2017, his nephew Alexander Graf Lambsdorff represented the FDP in the European Parliament.
 He has been a member of the Bundestag since September 2017.

 Lambsdorff married Renate Lepper in 1953; they had two daughters and a son.
 He was married to Alexandra von Quistorp from 1975 until his death on 5 December 2009.
+He is buried at the Stahnsdorf South-Western Cemetery near Berlin.
 He is survived by all three children.